Query Source Data

 • In the solution experience, in a visualization, click the Info button > Metric lineage > Metric Validation button > Launch Source Query.

-• In the studio experience, on the global navigation bar, click Data > Query.
+• In Studio, on the global navigation bar, click Data > Query.

 The following screenshot shows the Query room in the global workspace.